How To Take The Ferry From Italy To Greece

 Ancona is situated on the Adriatic Sea and is a large port.
 There are several daily crossings over to Igoumenitsa on the west coast of Greece.

-Ferries Between Ancona & Patras
+Ferries Between Ancona & The Port Of Patras

 Patras Greece

-The port of Ancona also offers ferries over to Greece to Patras via Anek Superfast, with two departures daily, leaving in the afternoon.
+The port of Ancona also offers ferries over to Greece to Patras Port via Anek Superfast, with two departures daily, leaving in the afternoon.
 The journey takes 21 to 24 hours, and it’s a good idea to book a cabin with a bed so you can get some sleep on this very long journey.

-Previously, Minoan Lines offered this service too, but this is no longer the case for 2023.
+Previously, Minoan Lines offered this service, too, but this is no longer the case for 2023.

 Ferries Between Venice & Greece (Patras & Igoumenitsa)